rvaughn666/MultiPoolMiner/README.md

 **-ShowPoolBalancesExcludedPools**
 Display the balances of all pools (including those that are excluded with 'ExcludeMinerName') on the summary screen and in the web GUI.

+**-SSL**
+Specifying the -ssl command (without a boolean value of true or false) will restrict the miner application list to include only the miners that support secure connection.

 **-SwitchingPrevention**
 Since version 2.6, the delta value (integer) that was used to determine how often MultiPoolMiner is allowed to switch, is now user-configurable on a scale of 1 to infinity on an intensity basis.
 Default is 1 (Start.bat default is 2).
 Recommended values are 1-10 where 1 means the most frequent switching and 10 means the least switching.
 Please note setting this value to zero (0) will not turn this function off!
 Please see further explanation in MULTIPOOLMINER'S LOGIC section below.